bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2021-03-10-newsletter.md

       failed, the community would be encouraged to move on to a different activation method.
 If the attempt succeeded, there would still be a several month delay before taproot activated to allow most of the economy to upgrade their nodes.
-A [draft implementation][bitcoin core #21377] for this proposal based on Bitcoin Core's existing [BIP9][] implementation was also written by Anthony Towns.
-Andrew Chow created an [alternative draft implementation][bitcoin core #21392] based on the previously proposed BIP8 implementation.
+Draft implementations for this proposal [based on Bitcoin Core's existing BIP9 code][bitcoin core #21377] and [based on the previously proposed BIP8 implementation] [bitcoin core #21392] were written by Anthony Towns and Andrew Chow, respectively.

     It seemed unlikely any of the proposals would ever become almost everyone's first choice, but it appeared that a large number of